connor135246/LCE-Maps/In Progress Maps/README.md

 ### In Progress Maps
- These are the map files in the process of being converted to Java Edition.
+ These are the map files in the process of being converted to Java Edition, and the tools used to convert them.